Table of Contents

 - Towns were divided into two different sections: an “upper town” or citadel and a “lower town“.

-- The lower town consisted of residential buildings located on the eastern side of the city, while the citadel was on the western side of the city which probably contained public buildings.
+- The lower town consisted of residential buildings located on the eastern side of the city, while the citadel was on the western side of the city which probably contained public buildings like granaries and baths.

 Large Buildings